Severe Weather Statement issued for Furnas by NWS - News Break

 Severe Weather Statement issued for Furnas by NWS

-Effective: 2021-05-26 22:13:00 CDT Expires: 2021-05-26 23:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Furnas THE SEVERE THUNDERSTORM WARNING FOR SOUTHERN GOSPER AND FURNAS COUNTIES WILL EXPIRE AT 1015 PM CDT The storms which prompted the warning are in the process of moving out of the warned area, and a new severe thunderstorm warning has been issued downstream of this one.
-Therefore, this warning will be allowed to expire.
-However small hail and gusty winds are still possible with the remaining thunderstorms across the warned area, and additional development is possible through the evening hours.
+Effective: 2021-05-26 19:47:00 CDT Expires: 2021-05-27 01:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Furnas THE SEVERE THUNDERSTORM WARNING FOR WESTERN FURNAS COUNTY IS CANCELLED The storm which prompted the warning has rapidly weakened below severe limits as it has approached the western edge of Furnas County, and no longer appears to pose an immediate threat to life or property.
+Therefore, the warning has been cancelled.
+However small hail and gusty winds are still possible with this thunderstorm.
 A Severe Thunderstorm Watch remains in effect until 200 AM CDT for south central Nebraska.alerts.weather.gov